hciudad/guides/api.md

 }
 ```

 Example for a call to get an inbox entry.
 Contains embedded patient, interaction and user objects.
-Patient object is limited to only those phi fields necessary.
+Patient object is limited to only those phi fields that were necessary.

 ```php
 {